French City Tax (Taxe de Séjour)

 Who Pays the City Tax?

-The city tax is paid by guests staying in taxable accommodations.
-However, certain groups are exempt from this obligation:
+The city tax is paid by guests staying in taxable accommodations such as hotels, campsites, and holiday homes.

 Who Collects the City Tax?

-• Through Airbnb: For Airbnb bookings, the platform handles the collection and declaration of the city tax to your municipality directly
+Airbnb exception: For Airbnb bookings, the platform handles the collection and declaration of the city tax to your municipality on your behalf.

 How is the City Tax Calculated?

-Important note: If the municipality applies a flat-rate regime (régime forfaitaire), Holidu is not responsible for reporting or paying the tourist tax to the authorities.
-In such cases, you remain responsible for handling these obligations.
+Disclaimer: If the municipality applies a flat-rate regime (régime forfaitaire), Holidu is not responsible for reporting or paying the tourist tax to the authorities.
+In such cases, the host remains responsible for handling these obligations.

 Example Rates (as of 2025)